ulfschneider/somap/README.md

 ## SoSet API

-You might refer to [Javascript Set API](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Set) for more context.
+You may want to refer to [Javascript Set API](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Set) for more context.

 ### <code>SoSet.prototype.add(value)</code>
 Appends a new element with the given value to the SoSet object.
 Returns the SoSet object.